digitalcreations/autoprefixer/README.md

+# DEPRECATED
+## This package is no longer maintained, as there is now an official BundleTransformer packages that does the same.
+Please see https://www.nuget.org/packages/BundleTransformer.Autoprefixer

 # Autoprefixer for .NET

 *This is a .NET adaptation of [Autoprefixer](https://github.com/ai/autoprefixer "Original Autoprefixer library"), a great Javascript library by Andrey Sitnik.*